wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 PROTIP: This blog presents configuration using both the AWS GUI Management Console and Terraform coding to provide repeatability and ease of reconfiguration (moving from test to prod on several regions).

 High-level short summary of Cognito: <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

+<a target="_blank" href="https://www.youtube.com/watch?v=S0liSNlljsY&t=1167">"AWS Identity Federation Course: What AWS Identity Federation is, Types & Demos"</a> by <a target="_blank" href="https://linkedin.com/in/ccforce/">Tom Lynch</a>

 <a target="_blank" href="https://cloudacademy.com/course/using-aws-identity-federation-simplify-access-scale-1549/using-aws-identity-federation-to-simplify-access-at-scale/?context_id=42&context_resource=lp">VIDEO: "Using AWS Identity Federation to Simplify Access at Scale"</a>
 compares the various approaches:
    * AWS IAM allows you to configure different OpenID or SAML Identity providers for each of your AWS accounts.
-   * AWS SSO allows you to create a Single Sign-on approach to access multiple AWS accounts within an AWS Organization using a single identity provider for all.
+   * AWS SSO (Single Sign-On -- using a single identity provider for all) with SAML 2.0 for user access to AWS Simple ID, and Microsoft AD and LDAP.
    * AWS Cognito enables secure authentication to your web or mobile applications using both SAML 2.0 and web identity federation.
    <br /><br />